scubamuc/scubamuc.github.io/wiki-md/HowTo_add_SAMBA-Shares&local-shares_to_nextcloud-snap.md

 ### External-storage app

-Please ensure that the external-storage app is installed in your nextcloud instance.
+Ensure that the external-storage app is installed in your nextcloud instance.
 Refer to your nextcloud manual for installing apps in your nextcloud instance.

 ### Removable media